mbadwa/devops-notes/Jenkins-notes/jenkins-deep-dive.md

 1. Go to Dashboard > Manage Jenkins > Plugins > Available plugins

-2. Search for Nexus and select the "Nexus Artifact Uploader" option.
+2. Search for Nexus and select the `Nexus Artifact Uploader` option.

-    Search for Sonar and select the "SonarQube Scanner" option.
+    Search for `Sonar` and select the `SonarQube Scanner` option.

-    Search for Build Timestamp and select the "Build Timestamp" option.
+    Search for `Build Timestamp` and select the `Build Timestamp` option.

 3. Set timestamp value to version artifacts

     - Go to Dashboard > Manage Jenkins > System > Pattern > Build
       - Timezone
         - Your Org's
       - Timestamp
         - Pattern: "yy-MM-dd_HH-mm"

-4. Search for Pipeline Maven and select the "Pipeline Maven Integration" option.
+4. Search for Pipeline Maven and select the `Pipeline Maven Integration` option.

-   Search for Pipeline Utility and select the "Pipeline Utility Steps" option.
+   Search for `Pipeline Utility` and select the `Pipeline Utility Steps` option.

-5. Hit the Install button to continue
+5. Hit the `Install` button to continue

 ### 4. Write a pipeline script

 Jenkins uses pipeline code using Pipeline DSL which written in Groovy.
 There are two methods of writing this code, namely; Scripted method and Declarative method.
 Declarative method is the way to go.

-Here is the [code](/General-notes/Jenkins-notes/pipeline), make sure the versions under Tools are spelt exactly the same as in the Jenkins Tools specifications.
+Here is the [code](/Jenkins-notes/Jenkinsfile), make sure the versions under Tools are spelt exactly the same as in the Jenkins Tools specifications.
 Otherwise it will throw an error when running the pipeline declarative file.
 Also, you need to copy a specific URL of the [branch](https://github.com/hkhcoder/vprofile-project.git) being declared in the code from the Code green dropdown button.

 **Steps**